Mystery of the missing masterpiece: Historians hunt for painting worth £13m last seen in Peterhead

 The Pool of Bethesda came to prominence down under in the late 19th century while Black exhibited it at the Melbourne Athenaeum.

-It proved so popular that local luminaries launched a petition to purchase it, but that fell flat and the Veronese was eventually given away as a raffle prize.
+It proved so popular that local luminaries launched a petition to purchase it, but that fell flat and it’s thought the Veronese was eventually given away as a prestigious raffle prize.

 Experts at the University of Melbourne recently started investigating its whereabouts, but for them that was where the trail grew cold.